MbaziiraRonald/My-blog-articles/cldoqnu78000209mfb8z37nwp.md

 Make the component look awesome by using a hamburger menu for smaller screen sizes, as the menu for larger screens won't work.

-Let's add a hamburger menu to our HTML markup.
+Let's add a hamburger menu to the HTML markup.
 Follow the steps below to get going:

 1. Visit [Hero icons](https://heroicons.com/)